-Developed with the needs of 50 to 60 year olds in mind, products include a £14.49 serum which contains barrier-boosting niacinamide and retinol-like botanical Spanish Needle to increase cell turnover, and a hot flush fixing £8.99 Cooling and Soothing Face Mask to calm angry skin, minimise redness and blotchiness and control shine.
+Developed with the needs of 50 to 60-year-olds in mind, products include a £14.99 serum which contains barrier-boosting niacinamide and retinol-like botanical Spanish Needle to increase cell turnover.

 Best for: Dry skin

 The products in the range are divided into two sub-categories - Compensating Complex for menopausal skin and Magistral for post-menopausal skin.
 Furthermore, there’s also a Lip & Eye Contour Cream, £18.70, and its latest addition, Phytosculpt, £30 a face and neck cream boasting key ingredient wild fern extract phytosterol to improve elasticity and an active complex, Pro-Xylane to mimic the benefits of DHEA, the most commonly occurring steroid hormone in the skin which naturally declines in menopausal skin.
 The result?
 Smoother, firmer and plumper looking skin.

-Its overnight and intensive treatments are of particular note thanks to their hydrating ingredients.
-Its Compensating Complex Night Cream, £20.25, contains a conditioning combo of hyaluronic acid, pro-xylane to prevent water loss and humectant glycerin to boost both firmness and elasticity - benefits are further enhanced when combined with the line’s gel-cream Replenishing Concentrate, £22.50.
+Vichy's overnight and intensive treatments are of particular note thanks to their hydrating ingredients.
+Its Compensating Complex Night Cream, £20.25, contains a conditioning combo of hyaluronic acid, Pro-Xylane and humectant glycerin to boost both firmness and elasticity - benefits are further enhanced when combined with the line’s gel-cream Replenishing Concentrate, £22.50.
 From its Magistral line, its Elixir, £22.50, is a firm favourite thanks to its non-greasy mixture of rice bran oil, shea butter and safflower oils rich in omega 3, 6 and 9 fatty acids to leave skin softer, suppler and smoother.

 Best for: Signs of fatigue